moskomule/moskomule/README.md

 ### News

+* Our paper "Meta Approach to Data Augmentation Optimization" is acceted to WACV 2022.
 * I will visit IIT in Genova, Italy from October.
 Ping me!
 * My research proposal has been accepted in ACT-X, JST.
 * I will serve as a meetup chair for NeurIPS 2021.